 Of all the parts on a website, the landing pages are perhaps the most important.
 These are the first points of contact for a potential customer and can make or break your conversion rate.

-The SEO analytics dashboard uses Google Analytics or Google Web Master Tools to identify which landing pages are driving the most organic search traffic for your client.
-This analytics data can help you determine which landing page strategy is most effective so you can build subsequent landing pages with the same strategy for maximum effectiveness.
+The SEO analytics report uses Google Analytics or Google Webmaster Tools to identify which landing pages are driving the most organic search traffic for your clients.
+This analytics data helps you determine which landing page strategy is most effective so you can build subsequent pages with the same strategy for maximum effectiveness.

 9. Number of Reviews (Google)

-The number of rankings your client receives is a quick way to tell how much buzz the business is generating.
-It’s always a good idea to keep track of new reviews and what they’re saying.
+The number of rankings a client receives is a quick way to tell how much buzz the business is generating.
+It’s always a good idea to keep track of new reviews and what customers are saying.
 If you’re getting a bunch of new reviews out of nowhere, you can correlate that with any changes you’ve made to your overall campaign strategy.

-The number of reviews your client is getting is also an important factor for local SEO ranking.
-Generally speaking the more positive reviews your client is receiving, the higher their website will rank on the local map pack.
+The number of reviews a client is getting is also an important factor for local SEO ranking.
+Generally speaking, the more positive reviews a client is receiving, the higher their website will rank on the local map 3-pack.

 10. Average Review Rating (Google)

-Tracking the number of reviews gives you a surface-level look at what people are saying about your client’s business.
-However, the average review rating tells you exactly what customer think.
+Tracking the number of reviews gives you a surface-level look at what people are saying about a client’s business.
+However, the average review rating tells you exactly what customers think.
 A high rating is the goal here, of course, and if you’re not achieving that, you should have a discussion with your client to improve that score.

-When you raise your client’s average review score, it will lead to more sales and leads.
-This number can help you show your clients how their positive adjustments and your SEO efforts directly affect their ROI and success.
+As you raise your clients’ average review score, it will lead to more sales and leads.
+This number shows your clients how their positive adjustments and your SEO efforts directly affect their ROI and success.